-Kirsten is a highly qualified and professional animal behaviourist who has worked in the field for nearly a decade.
+Kirsten is a Clinical Animal Behaviourist who has worked in the field since 2009.
 Kirsten's specialism in the canine world is working with assistance dogs for mental health.
 With a wealth of experience in training and behaviour across a variety of animal species, Kirsten can offer a wide spectrum of services to suit an extensive variety of client requirements.
 Kirsten understands the difficulties that modern life can throw up and offers realistic training and behaviour protocols that work around her clients.

 Kirsten strongly believes in the 'Positive Reinforcement' method of training animals.